|Monthly Tech-Tip |

-The clay was wedged thoroughly, rolled to 3/8 thickness (using the metal rods as gauges) and cut to 12cm long by 2.5cm wide bars.
-Code numbers and specimen numbers were stamped on each bar (these are needed to enter data into Insight-live).
-For examle, notice that the bars have specimen numbers from 1 to 6.
-These will be fired at six different temperatures.
-The data measured from each, including the temperature, will be entered for the specimen to which it pertains.
-The 12cm disk is being cut from 1/8" thickness.
-Notice how the clay tears as cut, this is an indication of low plasticity.
+This is being done for SHAB, LOI and DFAC tests.
+The clay was wedged thoroughly, rolled to 3/8 thickness (using the metal rods as gauges) and then cut to 4 1/4" by 1" bars.
+Code numbers and specimen numbers are stamped on each (these are needed to enter data into our account at Insight-live).
+For example, notice that the bars have specimen numbers from 1 to 6.
+These will be fired at six different temperatures (for a low-temperature body, for example, we fire cone 06, 04, 03, 02, 01, 1, 2).
+The data measured from each, including the temperature, will be entered for each bar (specimen).
+The 12cm dia. disk is being cut from 3/16" thickness.
+Notice how these clay tears as cut, this is an indication of the low plasticity of this native clay material.
+And notice the greenish color, that is typical of terra cotta clays.

 In a ceramics lab, studio or classroom specimens of hundreds of glazes and bodies may be present.
 A code numbering system that links these to written or computer records is essential.